vesko-vujovic/vesko-vujovic.github.io/_posts/2023-01-01-class-vs-instance-variables.md

 # (1, 1)

 ```
-If we modify now `no_of_strings` in the class we would expect that it will not be reflected in other classes right that we already instantiated?
+If we modify now `no_of_strings` in the class we would expect that it will not be reflected in other classes that we already instantiated?
 Well wrong :bomb: See what happens below.

 ```python
 Guitar.no_of_strings = 10